Park has a beautiful rounded tone of great refinement and clarity.

 in which it has been played by others.

 She discovered the indescribable passion of becoming a concert pianist since her first solo recital at the age of 23 and immediately embarked on a breathtaking progress on her instrument.
-During the intervening years, Yeon-Min Park won the 1st prize and audience prize of the Lyon International Piano Competition in 2019, 1st prize of the Suzhou Jinji Lake International Piano Competition in 2017, 1st prize of the 40th Palma d’Oro International Piano Competition, 1st prize of the Hanoi International Piano Competition in 2015, 1st prize of the International Piano Competition in Mayenne in 2016, top prize of the Seoul International Music Competition in 2017 and top prize as well as Chamber Music prize of the Darmstadt Chopin Competition.
+During the intervening years, Yeon-Min Park won the 1st prize and audience prize of the Lyon International Piano Competition in 2019, 1st prize of the Suzhou Jinji Lake International Piano Competition in 2017, 1st prize of the 40th Palma d’Oro International Piano Competition, 1st prize of the Hanoi International Piano Competition in 2015, 1st prize of the International Piano Competition in Mayenne in 2016, top prize of Premio Jaen, Beethoven Vienna, Seoul, and Darmstadt Chopin Competition as well as chamber music prize.
+She has been 'Audience's favorite' as she received more than 3 audience prizes in different competitions including Liszt Utrecht, Premio Jaen, Lyon.

-Born in Mokpo, South Korea, Yeon-Min Park earned her Bachelor of Music degree from the Seoul National University under the tutelage of Prof. Aviram Reichert and completed her Master degree at the University of Music, Drama and Media Hanover in 2017 in the class of Prof. Bernd Goetzke.
-She is currently continuing her “Soloklasse” study at the same institution.
+Born in Mokpo, South Korea, Yeon-Min Park earned her Bachelor of Music degree from the Seoul National University under the tutelage of Prof. Aviram Reichert and completed her Master degree and Konzertexamen at the University of Music, Drama and Media Hanover in the class of Prof. Bernd Goetzke.